Macron wants Belarus opposition to join G7 summit, but host UK says no such plan | Politics

 But a British government spokeswoman said there were no plans at the moment to invite "further national participants to the G7 Summit", adding that the leaders would discuss "Belarus' reckless and dangerous behaviour".
 Western countries are keen to show their support for opponents of Belarusian President Alexander Lukashenko after authorities in Minsk forced down a passenger plane on Sunday and arrested a dissident journalist on board.

-Macron became the highest-profile Western leader to meet Tsikhounskaya last September.
-Her supporters say she won Belarus's contested presidential election last August, a claim Lukashenko denies.
+Macron became the highest-profile Western leader to meet Tsikhanouskaya last September.
+Her supporters say she won Belarus' contested presidential election last August, a claim Lukashenko denies.
 In a tweet on Tuesday, Tsikhanouskaya, who is now based in Lithuania, a member state of the European Union that borders Belarus, thanked Macron for his call to have the Belarusian opposition invited to the G7 summit.

+In Germany, Armin Laschet, leader of Chancellor Angela Merkel's conservative party, supported the idea after speaking to Tsikhanouskaya by telephone.
+"If London, the British hosts, agree, I back this request because it is important that the G7 gets involved in this unique occurrence," Laschet, who hopes to succeed Merkel as chancellor after a September federal election.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)